Leah1977/familyfavs/TESTING.md

 ![centering error](static/images/testing_images/centeringerror.png)

-I solved this issue with a media query and some css styling on the class.
+I solved this issue with a media query and some CSS styling on the class.

 ![centering error](static/images/testing_images/correctcentering.png)